UBC Library Mentorship Program

 • Recognize and maintain confidentiality

-• Be open to meeting with your mentee(s) on campus and in-person
+• Be open to meeting with your mentee(s) on campus or in person

 • 2-3 hours commitment per month